Part-time studies: What does it mean?

 There's not much difference in starting studies part-time vs. full-time.
 Generally, part-time students in Career programs will need to satisfy entrance and course requirements.

-- all students: attend an Information Session for your program
+- Attend an Information Session for your program

-- all students: talk to an Academic Advisor about your goals and plans
+- Talk to an Academic Advisor about your goals and plans

-- career students: get the specific requirements and info for your program
+- Get the specific requirements and info for your program

-- career students: talk to an instructor from your program to plan which courses you should take
+- Talk to an instructor from your program to plan which courses you should take

-- all students: if you have other questions about Douglas contact the Future Students’ Office
+- If you have other questions about Douglas contact the Future Students’ Office

 The basics for University Transfer students